Blog-Reference and Blog-Reference

 (iii) You say: “It seems as if one could also develop an argument for the importance of DEBT in economic arguments …”

-Obviously, you do not understand the macroeconomic Profit Law, Qm≡−Sm, which says explicitly that the business sector’s profit/loss is equal to the change of the household sector’s debt.
+Obviously, you do not understand the macroeconomic Profit Law, Qm≡−Sm, which says explicitly that the business sector’s profit/loss is equal to the change in the household sector’s debt.
 Profit and debt are the two sides of the SAME coin.

 (iv) The trouble with you, Bill Mitchell, and the rest of the MMT crowd is that you suffer from a complete lack of understanding of how the profit- and price mechanism works.
 This is not so terribly bad because although stupidity is the criterion for exclusion in science it is at the same time the criterion for admission in politics.
 So, there stands nothing in the way of a clear-cut separation of science and politics.
 All, you, Bill Mitchell, and the rest of the MMT crowd have to do is to leave economics ― it is as simple as that.